dallonf/bacon-grunt/README.md

 grunt.registerTask('doThings:clean:tmp', ['clean:doThingsTmp']);
 ```

-The `subtaskName` usually refers to the name of a multiTask (e.g. `clean` and `build` in this example, or `uglify`, `copy`, etc).
+The `subtaskName` usually refers to the name of a multiTask (e.g. `clean`, `build`, and `uglify` in this example, or `copy`, `less`, etc).
 You can optionally add additional colon-seperated names for additional specificity (e.g. `clean:tmp` in this example, or `copy:img`, `less:bootstrap`, etc).
 This is sometimes required, since every subtask must have a unique name within the task.

 This function will set `config` as the Grunt configuration for a task with the convention of `<multiTask>:<parentTask><Specificiers>` (any colons in the `subtaskName` will be converted to camelcase).
-The examples above will create Grunt configuration for a `cleanThings:clean` and `cleanThings:cleanTmp` task, respectively.
+The examples above will create Grunt configuration for `build:doThings`, `clean:doThingsTmp`, and `uglify:doThings` tasks, respectively.

+If the optional `options` argument is provided, the value will merged into `config` with a key of `options`; see the `uglify` task in this example.

 For more intuitive task names, this function will also create an alias to this task called `<parentTask>:<subtaskName>`.
-In this example, the aliases are `doThings:build` and `doThings:clean:tmp`, respectively.
+In this example, the aliases are `doThings:build`, `doThings:clean:tmp`, and `doThings:uglify` respectively.

 ### `bacon.subtaskCustom(subtaskName: String, subtask: Function)`